 In Foundation subjects (Art and Design, Music, History, Geography and Design Technology) the school has designed its own SJPS curriculum to provide engaging and motivating topic lessons which fully covers the National Curriculum objectives for Art and Design , History, Geography, Music and Design Technology.

 Science is also discreetly planned for using objectives from the National Curriculum and focuses on developing key scientific skills of; observation over time, identifying and classifying, pattern and relationship searching, comparative and fair testing and research.

 In Computing, the school follows the Purple Mash teaching sequences to ensure full coverage of the National Curriculum objectives for computing including; coding, multi-media, networking and use information technology to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate – The core of our computing is computer science.

-We also teach French at KS2 as our Modern Foreign Language
+We also teach Spanish at KS2 as our Modern Foreign Language

 In P.E we offer the full range of National Curriculum requirements with KS2 receiving swimming lessons